Reviews You Can Rely On

 When the Revive 2.0 was recently released, we were eager to see how it matched up against the original.
 Perhaps predictably, it is amazing.
 The stroke is incredibly smooth, consistent, and absent of any hitches or sticky points.
 It takes very little weight on the saddle to drop the post, and the Triggy Alpha remote has excellent ergonomics and high levels of adjustability.
 The redesigned post features more bearing overlap, a one-piece head, and a new CNC actuator.
 This hydraulic dropper post functions beautifully, and should any air work its way into the system, causing saddle sag, Bike Yoke's Revive Valve is an incredibly easy-to-use tool to purge any air out of the system.
 This process is very quick and only requires a 4mm Allen.
 Taller riders will benefit from the increased travel on the updated version, which now offers strokes up to 213mm (tested).

-While this is one of our favorite posts we have used, it isn't all peaches and cream.
+While this is one of our favorite posts we tested, it isn't all roses.
 Weight weenies might be concerned about the weight of this post.
 At 639 grams (31.6mm, 213mm travel), it's not the lightest.
 It also isn't the heaviest.
+Check out the Resolve if you are more interested in our lightest award winner.
 That being said, this is noteworthy as plenty of riders count grams.
 In addition, upon arrival, our Revive 2.0 had about 25mm of sag off the top.
 After a couple of quick cycles of the Revive Valve, the issue was resolved.
 Yes, the Revive Valve is very easy to use and quick.
 Still, we would have preferred not to have used it right out of the box.

 Read more: Bike Yoke Revive 2.0 review